Leody Taveras Player Props: Rangers vs. Orioles

-On Friday, Leody Taveras (.324 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 7:05 PM ET.
+On Saturday, Leody Taveras (.436 on-base percentage in past 10 games, 61 points above season-long percentage) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Pirates.
+He racked up three RBI (going 2-for-4 with a home run and a walk) in his last game against the Orioles.

 Leody Taveras Game Info & Props vs. the Orioles